+For tickets issued on/before November 4, 2019:

-- Page 77 - ii.
-All accepted firearms are subject to a \$50 handling charge (plus. applicable taxes) for carriage on Air Canada and Air Canada Rouge flights, as well as on Air Canada Express flights operated by Jazz, Sky Regional, Aair Georgian and Exploits Valley Air.
+- i.
+Firearms will be included in determining the regular baggage allowance, and each item in excess of the regular baggage allowance will be considered excess baggage, with charges applicable in addition to the fixed handling charge set out below. - ii.
+All accepted firearms are subject to a \$50 handling charge (plus. applicable taxes) for carriage on Air Canada and Air Canada Rouge flights, as well as on Air Canada iii.
+These charges are in addition to any charge that the Canadian government and/or any other government may charge for entering the country with a firearm.
+It is the passenger's sole responsibility to ensure such government-posed charges are paid.

+Express flights operated by Jazz, Sky Regional, Aair Georgian and Exploits Valley Air.
 The charge applies to one-way flights and for each way of travel on round-trip and multi-segment flights.
+A single fixed handling charge is waived for Latitude, Premium Economy, Premium Rouge, Business and Signature fare customers for travel within Canada, and between Canada and the U.S.

+For tickets issued on/after November 5, 2019:

-A single fixed handling charge is waived for Latitude, Premium Economy, Premium Rouge, Business and Signature fare customers for travel within Canada, and between Canada and the U.S. - iii.
-These charges are in addition to any charge that the Canadian government and/or any other government may charge for entering the country with a firearm.
-It is the passenger's sole responsibility to ensure such government-posed charges are paid. - e) Fragile Items - i.
+- i.
+Firearms will be included in determining the regular baggage allowance, and each item in excess of the regular baggage allowance will be considered excess baggage, with fee(s) applicable in addition to the fee(s) set out below. - ii.
+All accepted firearms are subject to a \$50 CAD/USD fee (plus applicable taxes) for carriage on Air Canada and Air Canada Rouge flights, as well as on Air Canada Express flights operated by Jazz, Sky Regional, Air Georgian and Exploits Valley Air.
+The fee applies to one-way flights and for each way of travel on round-trip and multi-segment flights.
+A single fixed fee is waived for Latitude, Premium Economy, Premium Rouge, Business and Signature fare customers for travel within Canada, and between Canada and the U.S. - iii.
+These fees are in addition to any fee that the Canadian government and/or any other government may charge for entering the country with a firearm.
+It is the passenger's sole responsibility to ensure such government-posed fees are paid.

+e) Fragile Items

+- i.
 Fragile items should be carried as carry-on baggage, subject to the baggage allowance for carry-on baggage.
 Carrier does not agree to carry fragile items as checked baggage, or when otherwise placed in the care of the carrier, unless they are suitably and adequately packaged.
 If otherwise packaged, carrier may refuse to carry items. - ii.
-Fragile items include, but are not limited to, the following classes and examples: - (a) Artistic items - (b) Chinaware/ceramics/pottery - (c) Electronic and mechanical items (see also precision items) - (d) Boxes, sacs, bags, garment bags and suit/dress covers of light, flimsy plastic or vinyl designed for carrying and not for shipping.
-Includes the contents of such bags or covers. - (e) Glass or items made of glass. - (f) Musical instruments and equipment - (g) Historical or unique documents and photographs - (h) Photographic/cinematographic equipment - (i) Precision items, experimental or scientific equipment - (j) Recreational and sporting goods, subject to the conditions set out in this rule - (k) Any item that is tied, taped, wired, or strapped to the exterior of any piece of checked baggage.
+Fragile items include, but are not limited to, the following classes and examples: - a) Artistic items - b) Chinaware/ceramics/pottery - c) Electronic and mechanical items (see also precision items)

+- Page 77 - d) Boxes, sacs, bags, garment bags and suit/dress covers of light, flimsy plastic or vinyl designed for carrying and not for shipping.
+Includes the contents of such bags or covers. - e) Glass or items made of glass. - f) Musical instruments and equipment - g) Historical or unique documents and photographs - h) Photographic/cinematographic equipment - i) Precision items, experimental or scientific equipment - j) Recreational and sporting goods, subject to the conditions set out in this rule - k) Any item that is tied, taped, wired, or strapped to the exterior of any piece of checked baggage.